The nutritional power of hibiscus and other edible flowers

 The act of giving flowers to someone often means one of two things.
 One, someone genuinely wants to demonstrate an act of endearment.
 Or two, they are trying to make up for some sort of shame or guilt.
 But personally, I am not a fan of receiving cut flowers.
 I’d much rather the flowers live longer than a week, surviving happily in soil.
 You see, flowers symbolize many things including love, friendship, joy and peace and they adorn events that revere life, love, and change.
 And I would rather those positive symbols don’t die quickly.
 Today, flowers like hibiscus are rarely spoken of for anything other than their decorative uses.
 But historically, they brought meaning and nutrition to the table.

-Lotus flowers, lilacs, violets, nasturiums, roses, carnations, and lavendar are popular blooms.
-They are aesthetically appealling and many are aromatic as well.
+Lotus flowers, lilacs, violets, nasturtiums, roses, carnations, and lavender are popular blooms.
+They are aesthetically appealing and many are aromatic as well.
 But what many lovers of these glorious blooms might not realize is that they’re nutrient-rich.

 Why you need hibiscus flower

 Historically, hibiscus have been used as a tea.
 It was also used as an oil and a powder for the purposes of dosing the body with its anti-carcinogenic, anti-oxidant, and anti-viral properties.
 Steeping this flower into a near-boiling pot of water pulls these nutrients out of the hibiscus.
 These sweet flowers fight free-radicals, clear skin, strengthen immunity, fight fever, and stabilize hormonal body temperature.
 As an oil they are said to strengthen hair roots and darken the pigment to prevent breakage and greying–just more ways to keep ourselves young.

 FREE APHRODISIAC NEWSLETTER